 But after carefully contemplating, it didn’t make that much sense to go that particular route.
 If I were to choose to get my Social-Cultural Visa Form B-211 in my particular country (United States).
 That would essentially involve me either driving or flying to Washington, DC from North Carolina, applying at the Indonesian Embassy, booking a hotel and staying for 3-5 days waiting on my visa to be approved.
 For budget reasons, this did not make a lot of sense.

 Instead, I opted to buy my sponsor letter online from Visa4Bali (I am not affiliated) fly to Singapore and get my visa from the Indonesian Embassy there with the help of a visa agent.
 I decided to use Visa4Bali as my Visa Agent because the service they offered actually saved me money and time because they have a special relationship with the Indonesian Embassy and can expedite the process that standard travelers just aren’t able to.
-I choose the 1-day service which ended up being around $130 USD, however, I actually flew in on a National Singapore Holiday so all government buildings where closed.
+I choose the 1-day service which ended up being around $130 USD at the time I ordered but prices may have changed, however, I actually flew in on a National Singapore Holiday so all government buildings where closed.
 So I wasn’t actually able to get my Visa completed within 24 hours.
 In my case, it didn’t matter because I had planned to stay in Singapore for 3 days anyway.

 The process was super easy, I met the business agent at his office before 10 am with the sponsor letter, and all the other required documents, filled out a short form and gave him my passport and paid him.
 Then I came back after 4 pm and got my passport with all required visa stamps and that was it.
 So much easier than having to stress out about waiting in line at the Indonesian Embassy and having to stay in Singapore for 3-5 business days to then return to the Embassy to pick up the Visa.